Loading

 Grammar and logic stage memory work — parallel to the classical trivium cadence Susan Wise Bauer recommends.

-The Kingdom screen is the student’s home — seven hills they rebuild with correct answers.
+The Kingdom screen is the student’s home — 12 illustrated Kingdom buildings they unlock with correct answers, alongside a practice library across all 8 classical subjects.
 Some families prefer the full illustrated experience; others prefer a stripped-back classical aesthetic.
 Both are one toggle away.

 Default